CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 of mitigations to understand how the underlying weaknesses are perceived; and/or other methods.
 Such analysis might require consultation with a variety of Subject Matter Experts (SMEs).

+<a name="SUB.WITHDRAWN"></a>
+## SUB.WITHDRAWN - Withdrawn Submission
+**Block Phase** - any

+### Description

+The original submitter has withdrawn from active participation in further development of the submission, or the submitter has not responded to multiple requests for feedback.
+The submitter's withdrawal may be due to reasons such as lack of time, changing priorities, technical challenges in resolving issues with the submission, email address or other contact information that is no longer valid, etc.

+### Resolution

+The CWE Team must decide what to do with the submission in its current state, such as: (1) decline or close the submission outright; or (2) continue to work independently with the submission.

+For submissions that are ultimately integrated into CWE, the CWE Team will decide which credits to provide - based on the public information in the submission - or credit an "anonymous contributor."